huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 You should now be able to ping from your linux vm to R2

-Because ansible uses SSH to deploy ad-hoc commands as well as playbooks you will need to enable SSH onto your GNS3 Routers, a basic configuration has been provided to copy and paste
+Because ansible uses SSH to deploy playbooks as well as ad-hoc commands, you will need to enable SSH onto your GNS3 Routers, a basic configuration has been provided

 ``` conf t
 ip domain-name ansible.com